mcleeder/CodeSamples/Sudoku_Solver.md

 ## Introduction

 This was a side project of mine while I was learning C# at boot camp.
 At boot camp I always tried to have one project going on the side where I could try to apply what I was learning, or often just get ahead of the game.
 Boot camp moves so fast that I rarely had the chance to complete any of them, this is one of the rare ones that ended up as a finished product.

-It does need a 2.0 version though, now that I'm a few months down the road I can see some room for cleaner, simpler, and faster code.
+It does need a 2.0 version though.
+There is room for improvement here.

 Back End: